-The Academy does not conduct or require the health examinations that the state of Massachusetts requires for public school students, but does recommend that all students have them.
+The Academy does not conduct or require the physical health examinations that the state of Massachusetts requires for public school students, but does recommend that all students have them on an annual basis.
 Please consult with your health care provider for information about health examinations.
-The results of the exam, including information on any medical problems, needed medications, etc., are kept in each student's file for use if necessary.
+The results of the exam, including information on any medical problems, medications prescribed, etc., are kept in each student's medical file for reference.
 These records are available any time students leave the campus during school activities or events.
-We also do not require immunizations, but do require documentation of the reasons for not immunizing.
-If the reason is medical, we ask for a physician's documentation of the contraindication which makes it necessary to not vaccinate; if religious or otherwise personal, we ask for a letter from the parents.
+Students are expected to comply with Massachusetts Department of Public Health immunization requirements.